Xyarok/nixos-desktop/README.md

-# My NixOS dotfiles... it is a constant work in progress.
-(NixOS unstable)
+# My NixOS dotfiles... there are, unfinished to say the least.